crastoru/wilds-geoshift/README.md

 Each dataset has a base config under `configs/base`, which corresponds to the baseline standard ERM configuration for that dataset.
 You will always need to specify exactly 1 base config.

-Other methods can then be chained on to the base config (the order does not matter).
+Other (location-aware or location-free) domain adaptation methods can then be chained on to the base config.
+The ordering does not matter.
 For example:

 - To run training on PovertyMap using DCP and GeoCLIP location encoder features, use `--config fmow,geoclip,film`
 - To run training on FMoW using the IRM penalty and SatCLIP groups, use `--config fmow,irm,satclip`.
 To run training on FMoW using IRM with the default groups (e.g. continent splits for FMoW), use `--config fmow,irm`.